-The PSP Advanced Technologies of Computer Systems of the Department of Informatics and Computer Engineering at UNIWA has established procedures to collect data, analyse and communicate the results to the relevant bodies.
-Data reflecting evolution of KPIs are not present.
-More detailed data related to the availability and accessibility of resources (equipment, social services, IT facilities, etc.) are not easily accessible.
+The PSP New Generation Communication Networks and Distributed Applications Environments of the Department of Informatics and Computer Engineering at UNIWA, has established procedures to collect data, analyse and communicate the results to the relevant bodies.
+Data on KPIs and their evolution are not accessible.
+More detailed data concerning the availability and accessibility of resources (equipment, social services, IT facilities, etc.) are not easily accessible.